Characters of the Devil May Cry series: Nero

-Nero is the secondary protagonist of the franchise, introduced in Devil May Cry 4.
+Nero was introduced in Devil May Cry 4.
 An orphan adopted by the Sparda-worshipping Order of the Sword, Nero grew up to become a Holy Knight of the Order.
 He does not get along well with others and prefers to work alone, so he is usually given the Order's "special assignments".
 He is the son of Vergil, which also makes him the nephew of Dante and the grandson of Sparda.
-The character is voiced by Johnny Yong Bosch in English, and by Kaito Ishikawa in the Japanese versions of Devil May Cry 4: Special Edition.
+The character is voiced by Johnny Yong Bosch in English, and by Kaito Ishikawa in Japanese.
 Nero returns as one of the primary protagonists in Devil May Cry 5.